-- Read this syllabus in its entirety! - Access the course often, at least two times each week. - I will often suggest that you to pause the instruction videos to think about a question by yourself.
+- Read this syllabus in its entirety! - Access the course often, at least three times each week. - I will often suggest that you to pause the instruction videos to think about a question by

+- yourself.
 Please do pause the video to think about the questions I ask there. - Submit all online work (homework sets and tests) promptly and before the due date.
-Extensions will be given for certified emergencies only, with proper documentation.